 What is the purpose of dental sealants?

 The purpose of dental sealants is to fill in deeper fissures you may have on the tops of your back molars.
-Filling in these cracks makes these teeth easier to clean, and decreases the chances of tooth decay.
+Filling in these cracks makes teeth easier to clean and decreases the chances of tooth decay.

 What are dental sealants made of?

 Dental sealants are normally made of a tooth-colored plastic resin material.
 Sometimes they are made of a glass ionomer, but this material isn't known to last as long.

 Dental sealants can be a very helpful procedure to help keep teeth cavity-free.
 And while they are an important part of proper dental care, they aren't a replacement for regular brushing and flossing.
 Your dentist will be able to tell you if you or your child should get dental sealants.